Cray-HPE/docs-csm/operations/network/management_network/bican_support_matrix.md

 ## Feature access matrix

-For CSM 1.2, the notion of the CAN has been expanded to meet customer requests for increased flexibility and policy control.
+In CSM 1.2, the notion of the CAN was expanded to meet customer requests for increased flexibility and policy control.

 | System Resource | Traffic to and from System | Management Network or CAN | High Speed Network CHN | Management Network CMN       |
 | --------------- | :------------------------: | :-----------------------: | :--------------------: |:-----------------------: |